20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 Underrated: Edwin Van Der Sar

-Sandwiched inbetween two of the greatest goalkeepers Manchester United have ever produced, there's a real danger that the football world might forget just how solid a goalkeeper Edwin Van Der Sar truly was.
+Sandwiched in between two of the greatest goalkeepers Manchester United has ever produced, there's a real danger that the football world might forget just how solid a goalkeeper Edwin Van Der Sar truly was.

 He is one of the few players the great Sir Alex Ferguson 'wished he'd signed sooner' and remains a popular folk figure amongst the Old Trafford faithful to this day.
 His trophy haul is massive, with the four Premier League titles and a Champions League trophy being the obvious standouts.
 Such a trophy cabinet deserves far more recognition than it gets.